-In the success stories of H&M, Zara, Ikea and Walmart, luck is not a key factor.
+In the success stories of H&M, Zara, Ikea and Walmart, luck is not a key factor

-The clothing retailer H&M was founded in 1947, but during the last decade the company has made it to the top with $20.3 billion yearly sales.
+The clothing retailer H&M was founded in 1947, but during the last decade, the company has made it to the top with $20.3 billion yearly sales.

 Forbes now lists H&M #31 in its brand value Top 100, along with Apple and Coca-Cola.
-In decade, retail giant Walmart has grown from $70 to $127 billion.
+In a decade, retail giant Walmart has grown from $70 to $127 billion.

 Similar fortune is walking with highly successful clothing chain Zara ($14.4 billion yearly) and furniture megastore IKEA ($28 billion).